Complexity of Error Bounds for Systems of Linear Inequalities

 \section{Preliminaries}

-We present some preliminaries used in our analysis.
-Let us begin with the notion of a {\it problem}.
+We recall some preliminaries used in the sequel, beginning with the notion of a problem.

-\begin{itemize} \item For our purposes, a {\it problem} is a general question to be answered, typically involving several parameters whose values are initially unspecified.
-A problem is described by: (1) a general definition of all its parameters, and (2) a statement of the properties that a valid answer must satisfy.
-An {\it instance} of a problem is obtained by specifying particular values for all the parameters.
+\begin{itemize} \item A {\it problem} is a general question depending on parameters whose values are initially unspecified.
+It is specified by (i) the definition of its parameters and (ii) the properties required of any feasible solution.
+An {\it instance} is obtained by fixing all parameters.